 ‘Positive ambiguity’ reduces the chances of one-way bets and herd-behaviour dominating financial markets.
 And given recent experience, that can only be a good thing.

-The article and video were first published on 9 June 2014.
+This article was first published on 9 June 2014.